WhitePeachTea/https-github.com-titaniumbones-html-tutorial-ex/README.md

 </video>
 ```

-As in any code, there's a basic structure to build this code.
+As in any codes, there's a basic structure.
 Tags `width="" height=''`  adjust the side of containers of video.

 ``` html
 <video width="320" height="240" controls>